-This very special tour package will give you a night in Reykjavík before and after our 6 days Around Iceland Adventure.
+This very special tour package will give you a full tour of Iceland with a night in Reykjavík before and after your 6 days Around Iceland Adventure.

 We put together this amazing eight-day tour for people who really want to make the most of their time in Iceland and enjoy Reykjavík.
 Visit a shimmering glacier, spouting geysers, awesome volcanoes, stunning waterfalls and whale watch in the north.
 Enjoy the Nature Baths at Myvatn and stray off the beaten track building unforgettable memories.
 Your first and last nights are spent in Reykjavík, giving you the chance to explore this amazing city on your own.

 We also offer this tour without accommodation in Reykjavík.
-Please have look at it here 6 Days Around Iceland Adventure
+Please have look at our 6 Days Around Iceland Adventure

 February - November